Elomi-inc/software-engineer-interview/README.md

 You can use `./dorsia test` to run all test cases using `phpunit`.
 If you would like to run a single test, pass the test name as a second argument. `./dorsia test it_provides_availability_on_an_interval`

+## Ready to go?

+Read through the documentation included in `./tests/DailyAvailabilityTest.php` and `./src/DailyAvailability.php` ahead of your interview.
+During the interview, you and your partner will complete the functionality outlined in the unit tests.

+If you are not familiar with PHPUnit, consider familiarizing yourself with the [documentation on their website](https://phpunit.de/documentation.html).